seth-way/whats-cookin/README.md

 ### Wins + Challenges:
 [//]: <> (What are 2-3 wins you have from this project?
 What were some challenges you faced - and how did you get over them?)

+- Our app crashed when conflicting merges did not present themselves as 'merge conflicts.'
+By visitting our commit history and utilizing a staging branch, we were able to introduce and remove all the appropriate code to successfully complete the merge.

+- The recipe cost slider is a complex UI component made of 2 separate slider inputs.
+In order to make working with it easier, we used closures so that the cost-slider object had access to all the necessary variables.